 The log file of Xorg is named similar to Xorg.
 (DISPLAY).log in the /var/log/ folder.

 Known issues and limitations

-For vGPU, the Citrix Hypervisor local console shows the ICA desktop session screen
+For vGPU, the XenServer (formerly Citrix Hypervisor) local console shows the ICA desktop session screen

-Workaround: Disable the VM's local VGA console by running the following commands:
+Workaround: Disable the VM's local VGA console by running the following command: